Floobits/floobits-sublime/README.md

 # Installation instructions

+* If you don't have one already, go to [Floobits](https://floobits.com/) and create an account (or sign in with GitHub).
 * Clone this repository or download and extract a tarball.
 * Rename the directory to "Floobits".
 * In Sublime Text, go to Preferences -> Browse Packages.